vkbo/novelWriter/docs/source/usage_breakdown.rst

 the text you are currently editing is stored in memory at any given time.
 Secondly, having multiple small files means it is very easy to sync them between computers with standard file synchronisation tools.
-Thirdly, if you use version control software to track the changes to your project, the file formats used for the files are well suited for this.
+Thirdly, if you use version control software to track the changes to your project, the file formats used for the files are well suited.
+Also the JSON documents have line breaks and indents.

 .. note::